One-dimensional quantum nanowires fertile ground for Majorana zero modes

-Category: Environment Hits: 2One-dimensional quantum 'nanowires' - which have length, but no width or height - provide a unique environment for the formation and detection of a quasiparticle known as a Majorana zero mode, which are their own antimatter particle.
+Category: Environment Hits: 4One-dimensional quantum 'nanowires' - which have length, but no width or height - provide a unique environment for the formation and detection of a quasiparticle known as a Majorana zero mode, which are their own antimatter particle.
 A new advance in detection of these exotic quasiparticles has potential applications in fault-resistant topological quantum computers, and topological superconductivity.

 Read more https://www.sciencedaily.com/releases/2021/01/210119102852.htm